genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 - Once the component is actually initialised in the layout on the DOM, then `shouldRunConnect` will be true, and you can then perform all the required initialisation.

-### Managing state
+### Managing the state

-Items inside of the layout can save and restore state using various methods, but it can become difficult to manage state if you're adding the same item to the layout multiple times (multiple instances of the same web component).
+Items inside the layout can save and restore the state using various methods, but it can become difficult to manage the state if you're adding the same item to the layout multiple times (multiple instances of the same web component).

-You can implement the [LayoutComponentWithState](./docs/api/foundation-layout.layoutcomponentwithstate.md) interface which will allow you to save and load state *per instance* of your components.
+You can implement the [LayoutComponentWithState](./docs/api/foundation-layout.layoutcomponentwithstate.md) interface, which enables you to save and load the state *per instance* of your components.
 See the linked interface and the associated functions API documentation for examples and explanations of usage.

-Usage of this interface is optional, if you do not need to manage state for your components in this way then simply do not implement the interface.
+Usage of this interface is optional, if you do not need to manage the state for your components in this way, then simply do not implement the interface.

 :::warning
-The layout system is only interacting with the immediately contained items - so if you have components that contain other components, the top level components will need to interact with the contained components to manage their state.
+The layout system is only interacting with the immediately contained items - so if you have components that contain other components, the top-level components need to interact with the contained components to manage their states.
 :::

 :::danger